 In our household, we have been enjoying this Thai salmon with sweet chili sauce for 14 years now.
-In winter, I bake it in the oven and in summer months we grill it on a soaked in water cedar plank.
+In winter, I bake it in the oven and in summer months we turn it onto cedar plank salmon on the grill.
 Second version is unbelievable tasty but oven method is as good minus the smoky cedar flavour.